-To be most effective our patterns must heighten, either in the sequence or through repetition.
-In the sequence, we focus on the relationship of Offer, Set and Cement moves to define the progression.
+To be most effective our patterns must heighten, either in a concentrated progression or through pure repetition.
+In building a progression, we focus on the relationship of Offer, Set and Cement moves to define how we heighten as a group.
 The Offer is anything, an initiation.
 From the Offer’s single point in space on a blank stage, the Set move seeks to define a relationship of heightening.
 The Cement move seeks to clarify the relationship between the Set and Offer moves through its own relationship with the Set move.
 If a then B then C. A heightened sequence will pop and evoke an edit (with C) and/or clarify a continued direction (…then D then E…).
 But what if a then B then z?
 All is never lost.
 The only mistake we make in forging a collaborative pattern is not incorporating every contribution.
 Through repetition we make every move purposeful.
 Through repetition, if a then B then z then c then D then y.

 Attention to the relationship between Offer, Set and Cement moves enables a clear, heightening pattern.
 While through repetition any sequence can be made into a pattern, the earlier we cement a pattern the easier it will be to heighten and evolve.
 Without attention to pattern progression, sequences of moves risk becoming a string of randomness that ultimately exhausts and disengages the audience, or a categorically-related but flat run of moves (i.e. apple then strawberry then grape then watermelon then pear…) that ultimately bores and disengages the audience.